eyanoapp/opensigl/docs/en/finance/cost-centers/index.md

 services the hospital offers to make the operation of the hospital sustainable over the long run.

-The BHIMA software supports these types of financial analysis:
+The OpenSIGL software supports these types of financial analysis:

 1. [Cost Center Cost Analysis](#cost-center-cost-analysis) -